risk-first/website/introduction/Development-Process.md

-In the [previous section](Software-Project-Scenario) we looked at how risk determines what actions we take on a project.
+In the [previous section](Introduction) we looked at a simple model for risks on any given activity.

 Now, let's look at the everyday process of developing _a new feature_ on a software project, and see how our risk model informs it.